Caioflp/undergraduate-thesis/src/README.md

   or one of the other more recent IV estimation methods.

 * Implement Mirror Descent / Nesterov Acceleration

+## Meeting 07/06

+* Redo all the calculations we did, in LaTeX (copy the neurips paper's template and work on top of that, pointing out what's different in the proof)
+* Formulate and implement the algorithm with different datasets per iteration, and also different datasets for phi and $ (T, r_0) $ within each iteration.
+* Think about what are the biases when estimating phi, T and r_0.

 ## What to show Yuri Rezende in 25/05 meeting